gregcope/piboatmon/README.md

 A system to turn a Raspberry PI into a low power boat monitoring solution.
 It is configured by Puppet and then runs a Python script that checks the systems like Bilge Switch, GPS location, battery volts and sends an SMS if in alarm.

+Background
+===

+I want to know;

+1. My boat is where I left it (anchor/morring)
+2. It is not filling with water - aka afloat
+3. The batteries are ok, and I have not left something on!

+Design
+===

 It's design requirements are;

 * Low power (20ma idle)